Caitlyn Jenner Reveals She Wasn’t ‘Entirely Comfortable’ Having Sex With Wife Kris During Marriage

 "I am going to live authentically for the first time in my life," she wrote.
 "I am going to have an enthusiasm for life that I have not had in 39 years since the Olympics, almost two-thirds of my life."

-Caitlyn's book, The Secrets of My Life, is set for release on April 25.
+Caitlyn's book, The Secrets of My Life, is set for release on April 25.0comments